MARKET SNAPSHOT: Stock Market Climbs A Second Day, But Still On Track For Weekly Losses

 Continue Reading Below

-U.S. stocks traded higher for a second session in a row Friday, helped by an abeyance in White House drama, but the main indexes were still on track to finish the week lower.
+U.S. stocks on Friday bounded into the green for a second straight session, aided by an abeyance in White House drama, but the main equity benchmarks were still facing losses in a week marked by the reemergence of volatility.

-The S&P 500 index added 12 points, or 0.5%, to 2,378, with nine of its 11 main sectors trading higher.
-Technology and industrials sectors were leading the gains, up 0.6%.
-Higher oil prices helped lift energy shares.
+The S&P 500 index added 17 points, or 0.7%, to 2,383, with 10 of its 11 main sectors trading higher.
+Materials, energy and industrials sectors were leading the gains, up more than 1%.
+Utilities were the only sector trading in the red.

-For the week, however, all three indexes are looking at losses of about 0.8%.
+For the week, however, all three indexes are looking at losses of about 0.4%, shaving steeper losses after Wednesday's sharp downdraft.

 Continue Reading Below